Batman: Damned: Development

 Damned allowed Azzarello and Bermejo to showcase their interpretations of DC's supernatural characters, such as the Spectre, Etrigan, Deadman, Zatanna, and Swamp Thing.
 Azzarello said Deadman in particular was fun to write.
 He changed Deadman's abilities so he could only possess bodies for a short time and, similar to a person suffering from addiction, constantly searches for a new host.
 With Etrigan, the duo replaced his iambic pentameter speech rhythm with one inspired by hip-hop music.
 Azzarello and Bermejo named Logic, Nas, Kool Keith, Camp Lo, and Run the Jewels as inspiration.
 The characters have their own "visual language" to make it clear when they are present; for instance, in the second issue the color palette changes when Etrigan is present.
 The duo said their approach to magic in the story was like 1970s horror or a Dario Argento film such as Suspiria (1977), rather than an effects-driven film.

 Each page took Bermejo around three or four days to complete.
 Because he colored it himself, it made production longer than the average comic.
 Bermejo was inspired by photography, such as the book Uncle Charlie by Marc Asnin, and said that while the art is in his traditional style, he thought it was more colorful than people would expect.
 Azzarello waited to see the finished page so he could write the script, as Bermejo's art sometimes inspired dialogue changes.
 Damned was printed on wide paper with a matte texture cover, which Bermejo thought was ideal for his style.
 The letterer, Jared K. Fletcher, "came up with really, really interesting font" featuring free-floating captions and changing sizes, which Azzarello said helped the series stand out.

 Publication

 The physical editions of Damned were published as prestige format comics, which are square-bound, larger than normal comics, and have higher-quality paper.
-DC published the first issue of Damned on September 19, 2018, with a cover date of November 2018.
+DC published the first issue of Damned on September 19, 2018, with a cover date of November.
 The following issues experienced numerous delays.
-The second issue was initially scheduled to be released on November 21, 2018, but was delayed to December 5 that September so Bermejo could redraw four pages.
+The second issue was initially scheduled to be released on November 21, but was delayed to December 5 that September so Bermejo could redraw four pages.
 In November, it was delayed again to December 12.
 Meanwhile, the third issue was rescheduled a total of five times.
 It was initially slated for release in January 2019, before being pushed to March 13.
-In February, DC canceled all orders of the issue before announcing it would release on May 22, but it was later delayed to June 19, then again until June 26.
+In February, DC canceled all orders of the issue before announcing it would release on May 22, but was later delayed to June 19, then again until June 26.
 A hardcover collected edition was released on September 4, 2019.